BA-FS-25-ciel-128/backend/README.md

 - ElevenLabs API as a backup for generating text-to-speech when Amazon Polly is unavailable

 In case of unavailability of Amazon Polly, additionally to ElevenLabs API the backend uses [Rhuburb Lip Sync](https://github.com/DanielSWolf/rhubarb-lip-sync) to generate the according viseme data to the generated audio.

-The backend processes user messages, creates child-friendly responses with matching facial expressions and animations, turns the text into speech and generates viseme data for accurate lip synchronization.

 ## Background